PulseWaves/Specification/specification.rst

   Specifies the temporal unit of sampling in nanoseconds that sample the waveform.
 One nanosecond (1e-9 seconds) is 1,000 picoseconds (1e-12 seconds).
 If multiple sample resolutions are used by the following "Sampling Description Records" then the shortest one is specified here.

 Compression:
-  In version 1.0 this is always 0.
+  In the current version this is always 0.

 Scanner ID:
   In case there are several laser scanning units that are simultaneously storing their output to the same PulseWaves file.
 They can be then be distinguished by assigning their respective pulse descriptions a different ID.
 The default is 0.